SuryaSriramD/CodeAgentTool/IMPLEMENTATION_PLAN.md

 1. **CodeAgent Scanner** - Multi-tool vulnerability detection (Semgrep, Bandit, DepCheck)
 2. **CodeAgent AI** - GPT-powered intelligent code review and fix generation

-**Current Status**: Both systems exist but are **not integrated**.
-This document outlines the plan to connect them into a unified vulnerability scanning and remediation platform.

 ---